junxit/us-congress-code/title-21/chapter-9/sec-353a.md

     - **(B)** such drug product is compounded in a State—
       - **(i)** that has entered into a memorandum of understanding with the Secretary which addresses the distribution of inordinate amounts of compounded drug products interstate and provides for appropriate investigation by a State agency of complaints relating to compounded drug products distributed outside such State; or
       - **(ii)** that has not entered into the memorandum of understanding described in clause (i) and the licensed pharmacist, licensed pharmacy, or licensed physician distributes (or causes to be distributed) compounded drug products out of the State in which they are compounded in quantities that do not exceed 5 percent of the total prescription orders dispensed or distributed by such pharmacy or physician.
-- **(c)** *Advertising and promotion* A drug may be compounded under subsection (a) of this section only if the pharmacy, licensed pharmacist, or licensed physician does not advertise or promote the compounding of any particular drug, class of drug, or type of drug.
-The pharmacy, licensed pharmacist, or licensed physician may advertise and promote the compounding service provided by the licensed pharmacist or licensed physician.
-- **(d)** *Regulations*
+- **(c)** *Regulations*
   - **(1)** *In general* The Secretary shall issue regulations to implement this section.
 Before issuing regulations to implement subsections (b)(1)(A)(i)(III), (b)(1)(C), or (b)(3)(A) of this section, the Secretary shall convene and consult an advisory committee on compounding unless the Secretary determines that the issuance of such regulations before consultation is necessary to protect the public health.
 The advisory committee shall include representatives from the National Association of Boards of Pharmacy, the United States Pharmacopoeia, pharmacy, physician, and consumer organizations, and other experts selected by the Secretary.
   - **(2)** *Limiting compounding* The Secretary, in consultation with the United States Pharmacopoeia Convention, Incorporated, shall promulgate regulations identifying drug substances that may be used in compounding under subsection (b)(1)(A)(i)(III) of this section for which a monograph does not exist or which are not components of drug products approved by the Secretary.
 The Secretary shall include in the regulation the criteria for such substances, which shall include historical use, reports in peer reviewed medical literature, or other criteria the Secretary may identify.
-- **(e)** *Application* This section shall not apply to—
+- **(d)** *Application* This section shall not apply to—
   - **(1)** compounded positron emission tomography drugs as defined in section 321(ii) of this title; or
   - **(2)** radiopharmaceuticals.
-- **(f)** *“Compounding” defined* As used in this section, the term “compounding” does not include mixing, reconstituting, or other such acts that are performed in accordance with directions contained in approved labeling provided by the product’s manufacturer and other manufacturer directions consistent with that labeling.
+- **(e)** *“Compounding” defined* As used in this section, the term “compounding” does not include mixing, reconstituting, or other such acts that are performed in accordance with directions contained in approved labeling provided by the product’s manufacturer and other manufacturer directions consistent with that labeling.

 ## Source credit

 (June 25, 1938, ch.
 675, § 503A, as added Pub.
 L. 105–115, title I, § 127(a), Nov.
 21, 1997, 111 Stat.
-2328.)
+2328; amended Pub.
+L. 113–54, title I, § 106(a), Nov.
+27, 2013, 127 Stat.
+598.)

 ## Notes

-### Constitutionality
+### Amendments

-For information regarding constitutionality of section 503A of act June 25, 1938, as added by section 127(a) of Pub.
-L. 105–115, see Congressional Research Service, The Constitution of the United States of America: Analysis and Interpretation, Appendix 1, Acts of Congress Held Unconstitutional in Whole or in Part by the Supreme Court of the United States.
+2013—Subsec. (a).
+Pub.
+L. 113–54, § 106(a)(1), struck out “unsolicited” before “receipt of a valid prescription” in introductory provisions.
+Subsec. (b)(1)(A)(i)(III).
+Pub.
+L. 113–54, § 106(a)(4), substituted “subsection (c)” for “subsection (d)”.
+Subsec. (c) to (e).
+Pub.
+L. 113–54, § 106(a)(2), (3), redesignated subsecs. (d) to (f) as (c) to (e), respectively, and struck out former subsec. (c).
+Prior to amendment, subsec. (c) read as follows: “A drug may be compounded under subsection (a) of this section only if the pharmacy, licensed pharmacist, or licensed physician does not advertise or promote the compounding of any particular drug, class of drug, or type of drug.
+The pharmacy, licensed pharmacist, or licensed physician may advertise and promote the compounding service provided by the licensed pharmacist or licensed physician.”

 ### Effective Date